ipld/ipld/README.md

 but by itself it's a bit limited.

 For one thing, there are lots of hash algorithms, and they keep getting better.
-A hash doesn't say *what* sort of of hash it.
+A hash doesn't say *what* sort of hash it is.
 We solved that with something called [`multihash`]() which is just a hash that says "I'm a hash of this particular algorithm."